 Ferndale (6 hens allowed with permit – increased from 3 allowed as of Sept 2018 )

 Georgetown Township (6 chickens, zoning restrictions) Section 3.1 (Q)

 Harrison Township (Unclear- no language banning them, check with city)

 Holland (up to 6 chickens depending on amount of land)

 Holly Township (class 3 animal, requires certain amount of land)

 Livonia (allowed in specifically zoned areas)

-Madison Heights (permit required)
+Madison Heights (up to 6 allowed, permit required)